Clarusway-european-coders/SocialMedia/readme.md

 - When a user tweets something on profile page it doesn't automatically display the new tweet.
 - On profile page clicking on profile sends to a non existing page.
 - Tweets are not displayed according to their published date. [done]
+- Users can like tweets more than once.

 ## Missing features